What Does It Mean When the NSA Has Your Number?

 Defenders of these programs have emphasized that the government is collecting “just metadata,” stressing that no one is listening in on the content of Americans’ phone calls.
 The study suggests, however, that metadata can be highly revealing.

-To be sure, while the NSA may have access to such information, that does not mean the agency is regularly pouring through Americans’ personal data.
+To be sure, while the NSA may have access to such information, that does not mean the agency is regularly poring through Americans’ personal data.
 The Obama administration has stressed that under rules approved by the Foreign Intelligence Surveillance Court, just 22 people at NSA were allowed to approve searches of the agency’s database of telephone metadata.
 The agency told the president’s review board that in 2012, it queried the database 288 times.

 Still, Mayer warned, if an average American’s data is somehow swept into an investigation into suspected terrorist activity, the privacy implications are obvious.